JaRafCaPer/ecommerceApp/README.md

 - **Category Management**
 - **User Management:**
   - Supports roles such as Administrator, User and Premium.
+  - **Profile Administration:**
+    - Users can:
+      - Change their role from User to Premium.
+      - View all their tickets.
+      - Manage their personal information.
 - **Authentication:**
-  - Github and Google login, JWT for secure authentication.
+  - Github and JWT for secure authentication.
 - **Shopping Cart**
 - **Chat:**
   - Implemented using websockets.
 - **Purchase Tickets**
 - **User Password Reset**
+- **Product Administration Panel (Premium Users):**
+  - Premium users have access to a product administration panel with the following functionalities:
+    - Erase a product
+    - Add a product
+    - Enable/Disable a product

 ## Key Information